- Published 7/9/2026

 Part 1 When Software Meets the Real World

-Ch 1 Today's Threat Landscape
+Ch 1 Understanding the Threat Landscape

-Ch 2 Security is more than one Team
+Ch 2 Security Is More Than One Team

 Ch 3 Why Microsoft Adopted SFI